blameitonyourisp/lightweight-commits/README.md

 A commit which adds a dependency will not change internal or external code, and will only be adding the dependency for use in future features.
 Therefore, for adding a dependency in the first instance, since no existing code in the repository will be using that dependency at time of adding, we can use the `Add` verb in conjunction with the `cfg` (config) [title noun](#title-nouns).

-### Build, Revert & Merge
+### Build, Revert and Merge
-Consult the following table for descriptions of the build and revert verbs.
+Consult the following table for descriptions of the build, revert, and merge verbs.

 | Verb     | Description                                                  |
 | -------- | ------------------------------------------------------------ |